Brightside Farm

 You can drop off recyclables free of charge at the Lanchester Landfill, located at 7224 Division Highway, Narvon, PA 17555 (610) 273.3771.
 Check www.chestercountyswa.org for more info.

 Household Hazardous Waste can be disposed of during drop-off days held by Chester County at various drop off sites throughout the county.
 Charlestown Township is a participant in this program.
-Call the Township Office (610) 240-0326 or click here for more info.
+Call the Township Office (610) 240-0326 or check our most recent newsletter for the schedule.

 Utilities